mvccdev/mvcc-data-js/README.md

 # mvcc-data-js

-A small JavaScript library to handle data templating.
+A collection of JavaScript functions for templating.

 ## Skill Prerequisites